Courage to Call Outreach Specialist

 - Health Insurance, Dental Insurance, Vision Insurance, 401K / Retirement

-Create, implement and promote community awareness and education of the Prevention & Early Intervention Program (Veteran Helpline).
-Responsible for community outreach efforts in the active duty, Veteran, Reserve and Guard community.
-Build positive awareness of a variety of professional level community resources to help active duty, Veteran, Reserve, Guard and their families.
-Outreach, build and maintain an extensive network of providers, in and out of the military community, to be used for referrals.
+The Courage to Call Outreach Specialist is responsible for creating, implementing and promoting community awareness and education of the Prevention & Early Intervention Program (Veteran Helpline).
+Responsible for community outreach efforts within the active duty, Veteran, Reserve and Guard communities.
+Selected candidate will build positive awareness of a variety of professional level community resources to help active duty, Veteran, Reserve, Guard and their families.

 - Promote Courage to Call Program to outside agencies and community